teeterls/netic_app/README.md

 The admin role can manage every user account, and collect simple statistics about the whole users' activity.

-This web app is developed using web technologies (HTML, CSS, Bootstrap, Jquery, JScript, JSP) on the front-end side, Java Servlets for back-end and a mysql Database.
+This web app is developed using web technologies (HTML, CSS, Bootstrap, Jquery, JScript, JSP, AJAX) on the front-end side, Java Servlets for back-end and a mysql Database.
 Regarding software architecture, a DAO Pattern is used, in which a driver tipe 4 (JDBC) is used for the connection with the database.

 Files .sql (database description) and .war (java executable) are included in this repo.